Vinča Nuclear Institute

-The Vinča Institute of Nuclear Sciences is a nuclear physics research institution near Belgrade, Serbia.
-Since its founding, the institute has also conducted research in the fields in physics, chemistry and biology.
+The Vinča Institute of Nuclear Sciences is a research institution near Belgrade, Serbia.

+Since its founding, the Institute has also conducted research in the fields of physics, chemistry, and biology.
 The scholarly institute is part of the University of Belgrade.

 History

-Construction of the site began in 1947 (as part of Yugoslavia's nuclear program), however the institute was only officially established in January 1948 as the Institute for Physics.
+Construction of the site began in 1947 (as part of Yugoslavia's nuclear program), however the institute was only officially established in January 1948.
 Several different research groups started in the 1950s, and two research reactors were built.

 The institute operates two research reactors; RA and RB.
 The research reactors were supplied by the USSR.
 The larger of the two reactors was rated at 6.5 MW and used Soviet-supplied 80% enriched uranium fuel.

-The nuclear research program ended in 1968; the reactors were switched off in 1984.

 1958 reactor incident

 On 15 October 1958, there was a criticality accident at one of the research reactors.
 Six workers received large doses of radiation.
 One died shortly afterwards; the other five received the first ever bone marrow transplants in Europe.

-Six young researchers, all between 24 and 26 years of age, were conducting an experiment on the reactor, and the results were to be used by one student for his thesis.
+Six young researchers, all between 24 and 26 years of age, were experimenting on the reactor, and the results were to be used by one student for his thesis.
 At some point, they smelled the strong scent of ozone.
 It took them 10 minutes to discover the origin of the ozone, but by that time they were already irradiated.
 The news was briefly broadcast by the state agency Tanjug, but the news on the incident was then suppressed.
 The reasons included the fact that the state commission concluded that the incident was caused by the researchers' carelessness and indiscipline.
 The patients were first treated in Belgrade, under the care of Dr. Vasa Janković.
 Thanks to the personal connections of the Institute director Pavle Savić, who was a collaborator of Irène and Frédéric Joliot-Curie, they were transferred to the Curie Institute in Paris.

 In Paris, they were treated by oncologist Georges Mathé.
 Five researchers were heavily radiated: Rosanda Dangubić, Života Vranić, Radojko Maksić, Draško Grujić and Stijepo Hajduković, while Živorad Bogojević received a low dose of radiation.
 Mathé operated on all five of them, performing the first successful allogeneic bone marrow transplant ever performed on unrelated human beings.
 The donors were all French: Marcel Pabion, Albert Biron, Raymond Castanier, and Odette Draghi—mother of four young children.
 The fifth donor was Léon Schwartzenberg, a member of Mathé's team.
 On 11 November 1958, Maksić became the first man to receive a graft from an unrelated donor (Pabion).
 Out of five treated patients, only Vranić died.
 The others recovered and returned to Belgrade to continue working in Vinča or other institutes.
 Several years later, Dangubić gave birth to a healthy baby girl.